Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Duergar Screamer (MPMM).md

 aliases: ["Duergar Screamer"]
 ---
 # Duergar Screamer
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-111, Mordenkainen's Tome of Foes p.
-190*
+111*

 A duergar screamer uses sonic energy to grind rock into dust and to hurl invaders to the ground.